azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 - [Testing](#testing)

-> If you are interested in a video course on MV Pattern then check out [MV Pattern in iOS](https://azamsharp.teachable.com/p/mv-design-pattern-in-ios-build-swiftui-apps-apple-s-way2) published on Teachable platform.
+> If you are interested learning more about SwiftUI then check out my course [SwiftUI Architecture - Patterns and Best Practices](https://azamsharp.teachable.com/p/swiftui-architecture-patterns-and-best-practices) published on Teachable platform.

 ## Modular Architecture